A Digital Awakening

 In this day and age, people are either asleep or are connected.
 It is difficult to create a single static definition of digital marketing as consumers search throughout the entire buying process and have access to freely available information and opinion on products and services.
-There are a number of possible definitions based on which flavour of digital channel you are most familiar with.
-As per wikipedia, digital marketing is the use of:
+There are several possible definitions based on which flavor of the digital channel you are most familiar with.
+As per Wikipedia, digital marketing is the use of:

 Electronic devices such as:

 - Personal computers

 - Game consoles to engage with the consumers

 Digital marketing is using techniques which allow the marketer to use the best of both worlds: Digital and Marketing.